MarBry111/Fake-News-Detection-for-statements-in-Polish-Language/README.md

 After reaching some more relatable results for more polish data, I wanted to test if using different languages for training purposes (features relying on style of the the statement or numerical embeddings) could give better results due to the greater amount of data.
 Here the training set was combined with non polish data and test set consisted only polish records (the one from previous section), the [demagog dataset for czech an slovak](http://nlp.kiv.zcu.cz/research/fact-checking) and [polifact english](https://www.kaggle.com/datasets/shivkumarganesh/politifact-factcheck-data) were used.

-For POS tagging the polyglot (for Czech and Slovak - using Czech setting) and spacy (for English) were used, for creation of words embeddings (averaged over the claim/statement) the [LaBSE model](https://huggingface.co/sentence-transformers/LaBSE) was used, later the embeddings of size 768 were transformed to 100 features using PCA technique.
+For POS tagging the polyglot (for Czech and Slovak - using Czech setting) and spacy (for English) were used, for creation of words embeddings (averaged over the claim/statement) the [LaBSE model](https://huggingface.co/sentence-transformers/LaBSE) and [all-mpnet-base-v2](https://huggingface.co/sentence-transformers/all-mpnet-base-v2) were used, the embeddings of original size 768 were transformed to 100 features using PCA technique.

+At the end the [SlavicBERT](https://huggingface.co/DeepPavlov/bert-base-bg-cs-pl-ru-cased) was used with fully transformer approach (using adapters framework mentioned in previous section).

 Whole dataset contained 38'465 records - 25'033 of and `TRUE` and 13'432 of `FALSE` so the undersampling technique was used to obtain balanced dataset of size 26'864.